 We entered into an employment agreement with Mr. Gillheeney, dated February 1, 2007.
 The agreement provides for "at-will" employment and sets forth certain agreed upon terms and conditions of employment.
-As of April 1, 2019, Mr. Gillheeney's annual base salary was increased from \$772,481 to \$795,655, and he is currently eligible to receive a target annual performance bonus of 75% of his base salary.
-If Mr. Gillheeney is terminated involuntarily without cause or he resigns with good reason, these terms as defined in the employment agreement, he is entitled to the following (subject to his execution of a release in form and substance reasonably satisfactory to us): (i) one-half of his then current annual base salary payable in six (6) equal monthly installments, (ii) a continuation of benefit coverage for six (6) months and (iii) executive outplacement services with a mutually agreeable outplacement provider for up to one (1) year.
+As of April 1, 2020, Mr. Gillheeney's annual base salary was increased from \$795,656 to \$800,000, and he is currently eligible to receive a target annual performance bonus of 80% of his base salary.
+In August 2018 our board of directors agreed that if Mr. Gillheeney is terminated involuntarily without cause or he resigns with good reason, these terms as defined in the employment agreement, he is entitled to the following (subject to his execution of a release in form and substance reasonably satisfactory to us): (i) his then current annual base salary payable in twelve (12) equal monthly installments, (ii) a continuation of benefit coverage for one (1) year and (iii) executive outplacement services with a mutually agreeable outplacement provider for up to one (1) year.